Tennis ball cricket

 Tennis ball cricket (or softball cricket) is a variant of cricket played using a tennis ball.
 It is popular in the Indian subcontinent and is also played in Middle-East, United States, Canada, Australia and Europe.
-A tennis ball is easier to play with compared to a conventional hard cricket ball and is also less likely to cause injury.
+A tennis ball is easier to play on uneven streets compared to a conventional hard cricket ball and is also less likely to cause injury.
 There is no definite record as to when this originated in the Indian subcontinent.

 History

 Tennis ball cricket originated in the Indian subcontinent though there is no definite record as to when it started.
 The first Tennis Ball Cricket body was formed in 1982 known as Tennis Ball Cricket Association of India (TBCAI).
 Many prominent international cricketers have played some form of tennis ball cricket early in their careers.